pemcg/mastering-automation-addendum-for-cloudforms-4.6/preface.md

 # Acknowledgements

-Several people have contributed code samples and ideas to this addendum, including Christian Jung, Jeff Warnica, Ian Tewksbury, Brant Evans and Jason Ritenour from Red Hat.
+Several people have contributed code samples and ideas to this addendum, including Christian Jung, Franck Grosjean, Jeff Warnica, Ian Tewksbury, Brant Evans and Jason Ritenour from Red Hat.

 # Conventions Used in This Addendum